apigee/apigeetool-node/README.md

 `--organization -o` (required) The organization to target.
 `--environment -e` (required) The environment to target.
 `--targetServerName` (required) The name of the Target Server to be deleted.

+### <a name="getTargetServer"></a>getTargetServer

+Get details for a Target Server with the given name.

+#### Example
+Get Target Server named "test-target".

+    apigeetool getTargetServer -N -o $ORG -e $ENV --targetServerName test-target

+#### Required parameters

+The following parameters are required.
+However, if any are left unspecified on the command line, and if apigeetool is running in an interactive shell, then apigeetool will prompt for them.

+See [Common Parameters](#commonargs) for a list of additional parameters, including the "-u" and "-p" parameters for username and password or preferably -N for .netrc usage.

+`--organization -o` (required) The organization to target.
+`--environment -e` (required) The environment to target.
+`--targetServerName` (required) The name of the Target Server to be deleted.

+### <a name="listTargetServers"></a>listTargetServers

+List Target Servers in a given environment.

+#### Example
+List Target Servers.

+    apigeetool listTargetServers -N -o $ORG -e $ENV

+#### Required parameters

+The following parameters are required.
+However, if any are left unspecified on the command line, and if apigeetool is running in an interactive shell, then apigeetool will prompt for them.

+See [Common Parameters](#commonargs) for a list of additional parameters, including the "-u" and "-p" parameters for username and password or preferably -N for .netrc usage.

+`--organization -o` (required) The organization to target.
+`--environment -e` (required) The environment to target.

 ## <a name="FlowHook Operations"></a>FlowHook Operations